Matthew Ross Wanetik

 June 20, 1988 - October 3, 2008

-This award has been created for perpetuity and will annually go to an undergraduate student in the junior year majoring in International Relations and/or Political Science, who is actively engaged in the campus community, and exemplifies Matt's kindness, curiosity, and charm.
-This engagement might include membership in a learning community, fraternity/sorority, or recognized student organization, and/or participation in community service/volunteer work or off-campus study.
+This award has been created for perpetuity and will annually go to an undergraduate student in their junior year majoring in international relations or political science, who is actively engaged in the campus community, and exemplifies Matt's kindness, curiosity and charm.
+This engagement might include membership in a learning community, fraternity/sorority, or recognized student organization, or participation in community service/volunteer work or off-campus study.

 The scholarship committee will consider applications from students who demonstrate financial need, as determined by the Syracuse University Office of Financial Aid.

 Matt had a terrific sense of humor, and you can get some sense of this from a Youtube post of a video featuring Matt filmed here on SU campus for a TRF 255 project by his friend Jon Backus.
 His friends and classmates have compiled this Matthew Wanetik Remembrance Book.pdf in his honor.

 2020 - Karola Castenada-Garcia